Left Front (West Bengal): Decline from 2016 to 2021

+Since 2021

 2021 Assembly elections

 On the eve of the 2021 West Bengal Legislative Assembly election Left Front had reiterated a political alliance with the Indian National Congress in order to uproot the Trinamool state government and oppose the advance of BJP in West Bengal.
 The Left Front raised slogans for the creation of a Left democratic secular government.
 The Indian Secular Front led by the Furfura Sharif cleric Abbas Siddique also joined the Mahajot and had finalized its seat-sharing capacities with the alliance.
 The new alliance had been termed as Sanjukta Morcha (translated in English: The United Front) [Bengali: সংযুক্ত মোর্চা].
 The Left Parties contested in 175 seats, Congress in 92 and ISF in 37 seats.
 As per the decision, out of 175 seats, CPI(M) contested on 137 seats, AIFB on 18 seats, RSP on 11 seats, CPI on 10 seats and the MFB on 1 seat.
 The Left Front did not win any seats out of the 292 seats of which votes were counted on 2 May 2021.
 The alliance, "Sanjukta Morcha" had won 1 seat in total, the sole seat being won by Nawsad Siddique in Bhangar Constituency of West Bengal.
 That was the first time when, the West Bengal Legislative Assembly was devoid of any Left Front or INC MLA.
 The runner ups of CPIM stood as follows: